Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 `{"type" : "error", "content" : "File Upload Failed", "requestor_id":"0"}`

 ### snapshot-send:
-content = string - is the camera ID for the snapshot whose picture is taken.
+content = string - is the camera ID for the snapshot whose picture is taken, comma separated is the time at which the image is taken.
 This is the reply to a snapshot request.

 Example:

-`{"type" : "snapshot-send", "content" : "1", "requestor_id":"client_that_requested"}`
+`{"type" : "snapshot-send", "content" : "1,2022-05-06T13:04:04.482374", "requestor_id":"client_that_requested"}`

 ### video-send:
 content = string - contains the path / name of the video.
 This is sent to the client that requested it.